sergeynordicresults/sergeynordicresults.github.io/universe.md

 <img src="https://user-images.githubusercontent.com/7573215/234642024-21383504-f47e-44c1-b8b8-5d8c9ed15684.jpg" width="200" alt="rules"/>

 The game of life universe is Turing complete.
 It means self conscious beings can appear there too.
 Do you think their prays work?
 Do you think there is a god that can help them?
+Do you think there is a god that will kill the bad two dimencional Chinghiz Khan that tortures 2D people and still has lot of money?
+You think they have the afterlife after death?